-I can't remember the last time we constantly smiled so much while visiting a destination.
-There are so many things to do in Whistler in winter that you'll need an entire season to do it all!
+There are so many things to do in Whistler that you'll need two seasons to do it all!

 Come for the Winter, Stay for the Summers